ant-design/pro-editor/src/ContextMenu/index.en-US.md

 ---
 title: ContextMenu
 group: Basic
+atomId: ContextMenu
 ---

-# ContextMenu Context Menu
+# ContextMenu

-## When to use

-This component is used to display context menus, which can be triggered by right-clicking or long-pressing and can be operated using the keyboard.
+Display a context menu that can be triggered by right-clicking or long-pressing, and can be operated with the keyboard.

-## Code Demo
+## Code Example

-### Basic Usage

-<code src="./demos/index.tsx" center iframe></code>
+<code src="./demos/index.tsx" center iframe title="Right click menu" description="Right click the screen"></code>

 ## API